Ambrosys/glyph/doc/source/usr/concepts.rst

 This wraps around the backend, which is currently deap.
 In contrast to deap, the individual class has to be associated with a primitive set.
 This makes checkpointing and later evaluation of results easier.

 This abstraction layer also allows for an interchangeable representation.
 We plan to support graphs and stacks in the future.
-Please refer to :doc:`../dev/roadmap`.

 Genetric operators mutation and crossover operators.